Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 This project is the code part of authors' article which will submit in Scientific Data, code will not open until it accepted from the data journel.
 The linked dataset is under review of UK Data Service.
 This research is **not** allowed used in **commercial**.

 ## 1. Getting Started
 All matching rules were written in R with data inputs and outputs stored in a PostGIS database.
+Figure 1 display the whole work flowchart.

 ![](https://github.com/BINCHI1990/Link-LR-PPD-and-Domestic-EPCs/blob/master/Images/flowchart.png)